appstronomy/objective-c-style-guide/README.md

 ```

 * Leave 2 lines of vertical space between methods.
-* Whitespace within methods should separate functionality, but this often indicates that the method is better of divided up into smaller methods.
+* Vertical whitespace within methods should separate functionality, but this often indicates that the method is better of divided up into smaller methods.
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation, when called for.

 ## Spacing: Pragma Marks

-* Leave 3 lines of vertical space above a `#pragma mark - Heading`
+* Leave 3 lines of vertical space above a `#pragma mark - Heading`.
+It will in fact help with quick visual parsing and look more pleasant in Xcode than it does in this markdown rendering.
 	* This assumes that there are methods above the heading.
 If there are not, then just leave 1 line of space above it.
-	* Leave 1 line of space after the heading and before a method.
+	* Leave 1 line of space after the pragma heading and the start of a method.

 **For example:**
 ```objc